orta/orta.github.com/_posts/2020-11-24-polarization.md

    A phone in your pocket can give you access to all of the words information instantly.

-   It also gives you access to all of the disinformation and everyone's opinions.
+   It also gives you access to all of the disinformation and everyone's opinions (right, wrong, justified, callous or wasteful).
 I think all social media companies are fundamentally built to connect, but are optimized for engagement.
    You get the biggest open funnel for new users, and then build features to get them keep coming back.
 Friction gets followers, and having strong opinions on the internet is what constantly gets you feedback from others.

+   Can you ever build a website for that many people to connect and not have it be a net negative for the culture of the participants?

    Further reading:
    [Ten Arguments For Deleting Your Social Media Accounts Right Now](https://www.goodreads.com/book/show/37830765-ten-arguments-for-deleting-your-social-media-accounts-right-now)